 We could describe what we see in Steph Curry’s performance – or that of any other elite athlete – in terms of mindfulness, concentration, and open awareness.

-Mindfulness – as the English translation of the Pali word sati – means pretty much what it sounds like: to keep something in mind, or to remember something.
+“Mindfulness” means pretty much what it sounds like: to keep something in mind, or to remember something.
 When we keep something in mind, with alertness and a commitment to coming back to it again and again, we are exercising mindfulness.
-In Buddhism, the practice of mindfulness is typically structured around the Four Foundations Of Mindfulness:
+In Buddhism, for example, the practice of mindfulness is typically structured around the Four Foundations Of Mindfulness:

 An important subset of the mindfulness of the body is the mindfulness of breath – and following the breath through its complete cycle can be an excellent starting point for developing mindfulness.

-An elite athlete tends to possess highly developed mindfulness of the body and physical sensation, as well as of the breath.
-And such moments of mindfulness – with dedicated training – then become a stream of effortless concentration, when he or she is in the heat of competition.
+Elite athletes tend to possess highly developed mindfulness of the body and physical sensations, especially mindfulness of the breath.
+Such moments of mindfulness – with dedicated training – can then become a stream of effortless concentration, even in the heat of competition.

 The Continuity Of Open Awareness